-Dyan is the founder of Dyan Williams Law PLLC and is the principal attorney practicing in two areas: immigration law and legal ethics/professional responsibility.
+Dyan is the founder of Dyan Williams Law PLLC.
+She is the principal attorney practicing in two areas: U.S. immigration law and legal ethics/professional responsibility.

 In addition, Dyan has advised solo practitioners and small law firm lawyers on legal ethics and professional responsibility matters since 2006.
-She is well-versed in ethics issues related to competence, diligence, client communication, advertising, conflicts of interest, and fee agreements.
+She provides counsel and continuing education to lawyers on best practices related to competence, diligence, client communication, conflicts of interest, and fee agreements.

 Born and raised in Jamaica, Dyan is a naturalized citizen of the United States.
 She has a multicultural background and a genuine understanding of one’s desire to study, work and live in the United States.
-Her maternal and paternal grandparents migrated from mainland China to the island of Jamaica to set up family businesses.
-Her second-generation immigrant parents encouraged her to have a strong work ethic, pursue her dreams with tenacity, and add value to her community.

-Before she entered the legal profession, Dyan was a communication consultant at a global human resources consulting firm, Watson Wyatt Worldwide (now Willis Towers Watson).
+Before joining the legal profession, Dyan was a communication consultant at a global human resources consulting firm, Watson Wyatt Worldwide (now Willis Towers Watson).
 She worked with a wide range of clients — from international corporations to local non-profit organizations — to develop employee communication strategies and materials on organizational change management, training & development, merit-based compensation, benefit plans, and other human resources issues.

-When advising immigration clients, Dyan draws from her firsthand experience in immigrating to the United States.
-When counseling lawyers on legal ethics, Dyan applies her direct encounters with ethics issues as a practicing attorney and the founder of her own firm.
-She leverages her multifaceted background to deliver high-quality service and tailor-made solutions to her clients.
-She now lives around the Twin Cities area with her husband and their two young children.
+When representing clients in immigration matters, Dyan draws from her personal journey in immigrating to the United States.
+When counseling lawyers on professional responsibility, Dyan applies her direct experience as a practicing attorney and the founder of her own firm.
+She leverages her multifaceted background to deliver high-quality service and tailor-made solutions.
+She lives around the Twin Cities with her husband and their two young children.

 Minnesota Supreme Court, 2005